spine-tools/Spine-Toolbox/docs/source/spine_db_editor/adding_data.rst

 To add a new alternative, just select the last item appropriate database, and enter the name of the alternative.

+You can also copy and paste alternatives between different databases.

 From *Pivot table*
 ~~~~~~~~~~~~~~~~~~